Research Activities

 Biocatalyst Research Division

-The Chemical Reaction Field Division defines a "chemical reaction field" as a potential surface where a chemical reaction is likely to occur when matter and matter (or photons) are in close proximity, and studies the formation and energetics of such a field.
-In the formation of a field, the interaction with the environment (also matter) surrounding the matter is an important dominant factor.
+In the Chemical Reaction Field Division, we define a "chemical reaction field" as a potential surface where a chemical reaction is likely to occur when matter and matter (or photons) are in close proximity.
+We study the formation and energetics of such a field.
+In the formation of a field, the interaction with the environment (also matter) surrounding the matter is a dominant factor.
 This is because the reactivity of a reaction is usually quite different depending on whether it occurs in the gas phase, in solution, on the surface of a solid, or inside an enzyme.

-In this division, we pay particular attention to the reaction systems (oxygen evolution reaction, hydrido reduction reaction, and electron transfer reaction) occurring in the photosynthetic light reaction.
-We aim to extract and clarify the unique reactivity of these reactions by experimentally (or computationally) testing and comparing artificial reaction fields, which can only be done in a flask or on a computer, and the unique reactivity that does not depend on the reaction field.
-In addition, we are also conducting daily research on the interaction between materials and chemical reaction fields, including the fabrication of actual devices, to see if particularly useful materials can be utilized as the operating principles of devices that convert light energy to chemical energy.
+In this division, we focus particularly on the reaction systems (oxygen evolution reaction, hydrido reduction reaction, and electron transfer reaction) occurring in the photosynthetic light reaction.
+Our aim is to extract and elucidate the unique reactivity of these reactions by experimentally (or computationally) testing and comparing artificial reaction fields, which can only be performed in a flask or on a computer, and the inherent reactivity that is independent of the reaction field.
+Furthermore, we conduct daily research, including the fabrication of actual devices, to investigate whether particularly useful materials can be utilized as the operating principles of devices that convert light energy into chemical energy, focusing on the interactions between materials and chemical reaction fields.

 recap-kenkyu_matsubara_fig